kolenaIO/kolena/docs/dataset/advanced-usage/extract-metadata-text.md

 ### Emotion Tag

 An emotion tag assigns a specific emotion to the text, such as happiness or sadness.
-This could inform scenarios for testing models on emotional analysis or content generation.
+This could give insight into how models on texts with different emotional undertones.
 Emotion classification is performed using an [NLP classification model](https://huggingface.co/michellejieli/emotion_text_classifier).

 ???
 Emotions